conan-io/docs/creating_packages/toolchains.rst

     The current goal is to gather experience and feedback to evolve it, while adding more build systems.

-    Please try it and give feedback at please provide feedback at: https://github.com/conan-io/conan/issues
+    Please try it and provide feedback at: https://github.com/conan-io/conan/issues

 Toolchains are the new, experimental way to integrate with build systems in Conan.